ahmadsallaq6/Pneumonia-Detection-from-X-Ray-Images-/README.md

 - **Test set**: 624 images

 ## Training
-To fine-tune the models, various hyperparameters such as learning rate, optimizer, and batch size were used.
-The models were trained using a combination of data augmentation techniques, and early stopping was employed to prevent overfitting.
+To fine-tune the models, various hyperparameters such as learning rate (0.00001), optimizer, and batch size of 32 were used.
+The models were trained using a combination of data augmentation techniques.

 ## Evaluation
 The models were evaluated using the following metrics: